 Endangered Green Turtles and Olive Ridley Turtles regularly lay eggs on the beaches at Tanjung Datu, and so the Park Rangers have established a turtle hatchery to protect and monitor the eggs.

 This is a full day tour, departing your hotel at 7am for the road trip to Telok Melano, around 2 hours.
 A picnic lunch will be provided (please note that there is no canteen facility available) and you might like to purchase some additional snacks or fruit en route at the Lundu market.

 On arrival at Tanjung Datu your guide will be able to accompany you on one of the walking trails, or you can relax for an idyllic few hours on your own private beach!

-Note: This tour is not possible to go by boat from nearby village during the monsoon season from October to February due to rough sea condition.
-Hiking to & fro will be the only option during these season.
+Note: this tour is not possible during the monsoon season from October to February, due to rough sea conditions.

 This is a 2D/1N tour as above, with overnight accommodation at the Tanjung Datu Park HQ.
 All meals and a guide are included.
 Night jungle walks can be arranged with a Park Ranger.
 If it is the turtle hatching season, you may be lucky to see a turtle laying her eggs on the beach!

 This is a 3D/2N tour as above, with overnight accommodation at either (or both) Tanjung Datu or Telok Melano homestay.
 All meals and a guide are included.